NyerhovwoOnitcha/Containerization/README.md

 ```
 docker exec -i mysql-server mysql -uroot -p${MYSQL_PW} < create_user.sql
 ```
+Check if the user was created:

+Database before applying script
 ![mysql DB before applying script](./images/before%20applying%20script.png)

+Database after applying script
 ![mysql db after applying script](./images/after%20applying%20script.png)

 If you see a warning like below, it is acceptable to ignore:
 ![warning](./images/warning.png)

-#### Connect to the MySQL server from a secondcontainer running the MySQL client utility
+#### Connect to the MySQL server from a second container running the MySQL client utility

 We will connect to the MySQL server from a second container running the MySQL client.
 Using this approach we don't have to install any client tool on our local laptop and there's no need to connect directly to the container running the MySQL server